How to Get Rid of Dust Mites [50+ Different Ways]

 42. Use a pest control service.

-While not specific to dust mites, pest control services are an effective way of killing the kinds of bugs dust mites like to eat.
+While not specific to dust mites, pest services are an effective way of killing the kinds of bugs dust mites like to eat.

 43. Mop with vinegar.